 During hot weather, consider adding an additional water source by putting a water dish in the bathtub (or sink), with water slowly dripping into it, and train your cat to use it as a water dish.

 Consider a cat fountain with an add-on reservoir which ensures your cat will have a continual source of fresh water.
 Many Drinkwell fountains have the option of adding a reservoir.

-When your cat is thirsty, she'll try to drink anything, whether it's safe for her or not, so eliminate any dangerous sources of water.
-Indoors, this might include a toilet, if you use chemical self-cleaners (or if family members are lax about flushing), so keep the lid down.
+When your cat is thirsty, she’ll try to drink anything, whether it’s safe for her or not, so eliminate any dangerous sources of water.
+Indoors, this might include a toilet.
+If you use chemical self-cleaners (or if family members are lax about flushing), keep the lid down.
 Outdoors, empty any standing water receptacles that can harbor dangerous bacteria and parasites.

-With each heat wave, your cat's body is likely to shed mountains of fur.
-This is prime hairball season, so take care to groom your cat daily with the FURminator® or other deshedding tool.
+With each heat wave, your cat’s body is likely to shed mountains of fur.
+This is prime hairball season, so take care to groom your cat daily with a deshedding tool.
 There have been cases where hairballs the size of baseballs were removed from the stomachs of cats, and most of these cases are preventable with regular grooming.

-Signs of a major hairball problem and possible impaction are retching, inability to poop, diarrhea, loss of appetite, or a swollen abdomen.
+Signs of a major hairball problem and possible impaction are vomiting, constipation, diarrhea, loss of appetite or a swollen abdomen.
 See your veterinarian immediately if you suspect your cat is impacted.

-Keep tabs on your cats during hot weather, and monitor them for signs of heatstroke.
+Keep tabs on your cats during hot weather, and monitor them for signs of heat stroke in cats.
 Take a minute or two now to educate yourself about the symptoms and emergency treatment for hyperthermia.
-Heatstroke is life-threatening, and knowing proper first aid can save your cat's life.
+Heat stroke in cats is life-threatening, and knowing proper first aid can save your cat’s life.

 The symptoms of heatstroke in cats include: